heikkivihersalo/kotisivu-block-theme/.vite/GutenbergPlugin/README.md

 - **CSS Validation**: Only generates `style-index.css` for blocks with meaningful frontend styles
 - **Smart Chunking**: Explicit chunking configuration - dependencies only split when explicitly configured
 - **Asset Organization**:
-  - `editor-assets/` - Shared editor dependencies and editor CSS (when chunking enabled)
+  - `assets/common/` - Shared dependencies and common chunks
+  - `assets/frontend/` - Frontend-specific chunks (when chunking enabled)
-  - `frontend-assets/` - Shared frontend dependencies (when chunking enabled)
+  - `assets/editor/` - Editor-specific chunks (when chunking enabled)
   - Block directories - Block-specific files (`index.js`, `style-index.css`, etc.)

 ## Chunking Behavior

 The plugin follows an explicit chunking strategy:

-- **No Chunking (Default)**: When `chunks.frontend` and `chunks.editor` arrays are empty, all dependencies stay bundled with their entry files.
-This results in simpler builds with fewer files.
+- **No Chunking (Default)**: When `chunks.frontend`, `chunks.editor`, and `chunks.common` arrays are empty, all dependencies stay bundled with their entry files.
+Shared dependencies are placed in `assets/common/` for better organization.
-- **Explicit Chunking**: When paths are specified in chunk configuration, only those specific paths are split into chunks.
+- **Explicit Chunking**: When paths are specified in chunk configuration, only those specific paths are split into chunks in their designated folders.

 ### Example: No Chunking (Recommended for most projects)
 ```javascript